joelparkerhenderson/pgp-gpg-help/README.md

 gpg --full-gen-key --openpgp
 ```

 The command prompts for choices, such as one or more of the items below.
+Choose RSA and RSA.
+This is typically the default.

 ```
 Please select what kind of key you want: